-Business Community Offers Alternative Solutions To Lift Decision Making Logjam In Northern Ireland
+Business Community Offers Alternative Solutions To Lift Decision Making Logjam

 In the absence of a functioning Executive and with the restoration of power sharing institutions some way off, NI business groups have joined forces to propose practical solutions to ensure decisions crucial to the prosperity of the region can continue to be taken.

 CBI NI, Construction Employers Federation (CEF), NI Chamber of Commerce and Industry, Quarry Products Association NI (QPANI), Manufacturing NI, Northern Ireland Food & Drink Association (NIFDA), Retail NI, NI Retail Consortium, Newry Chamber of Commerce, Londonderry Chamber of Commerce, Hospitality Ulster & the Freight Transport Association have today written to the Secretary of State for Northern Ireland to ask her to consider implementing special legislative measures that restore stable governance by temporarily empowering senior civil servants to take crucial day-to-day decisions.

 For more than a year, businesses and individuals across Northern Ireland have engaged with Executive departments to request policy direction, make important tendering and procurement decisions, and decide regionally significant planning applications.

 The recent Belfast High Court judgement on the Arc21 Incinerator has however called into question the ability of the civil service to continue to exercise these duties, not just on planning and infrastructure decisions, but across a range of policy areas.